JeriahEM/MarsonJFigmaYourLife/README.md

  // i followed my figma design and made a website about Sly Cooper

- // Peer reviewr:
+ // Peer reviewr: Natalia Cardona

-// Peer review:
+// Peer review: Everything looks good, I like the story and how everything is laid out.
+I would say for next time to have the navbar up at top other than that good job!!